INFO-ESIPE/note-taking/ESIPE/Semestre 2/Network Protocols/01 - Transport Layer/01 - Transport Layer.md

 Can be initiated by any end when no more resources to send.
 It frees the allocated resources.
 It is composed of four segments.
-	*The second segment on the figure bellow is actually done in two steps: FIN is sent first, and then ACK (each on its own segment)*
+	*To be precise, the second segment on the figure below is actually done in two steps: FIN is sent first, and then ACK (each on its own segment)*

 ![[closing.png|600]]